felis-catus/PVKIIRagdollFun/README.md

-midas4all
+RagdollFun (midas4all)
 =========

-With this simple plugin, you can give midas touch to admins or everyone!
+With this simple plugin, when a player is killed by admin the ragdoll will turn into gold, electric or even ghostly!

 Special thanks to Spirrwell for finding out how to do this.

 Installation
 -------
-- Move midas4all.smx to ../addons/sourcemod/plugins.
+- Move ragdollfun.smx to ../addons/sourcemod/plugins.
 Done!

 CVARs
 -------
 ```
-// Admins get the midas touch.
+// Admins get the ragdoll effects.
 // -
 // Default: "1"
-sm_midas4all_admins "1"
+sm_ragdollfun_admins "1"

-// Enable midas4all.
+// Enable RagdollFun.
 // -
 // Default: "1"
-sm_midas4all_enabled "1"
+sm_ragdollfun_enabled "1"

-// midas4ALL
+// midas4all
 // -
 // Default: "0"
-sm_midas4all_everyone "0"
+sm_ragdollfun_everyone "0"

-// Admin flag required for midas.
+// Admin flag required for ragdoll effects.
 // -
 // Default: "b"
-sm_midas4all_flag "b"
+sm_ragdollfun_flag "b"

 // Ragdoll type, see readme for more info.
 6 is default (midas)
 // -
 // Default: "6"
-sm_midas4all_ragdolltype "6"
+sm_ragdollfun_ragdolltype "6"
 ```

 Ragdoll Types